 Image: Vikram Ramachandran

-Weaving the factors that drive decisions
+Knowing the factors that should drive decisions

 Gandhi ji's Talisman.
 One of the last notes left behind by Gandhi ji in 1948, expressing his deepest social thought "I will give you a talisman.
 Whenever you are in doubt, or when the self becomes too much with you, apply the following test.
 Recall the face of the poorest and the weakest man [woman] whom you may have seen, and ask yourself, if the step you contemplate is going to be of any use to him [her].
 Will he [shel gain anything by it?
 Will it restore him [her] to a control over his [her] own life and destiny?
 In other words, will it lead to swaraj [freedom] for the hungry and spiritually starving million?
 Then you will find your doubts and your self melt away".
 Mahatma Gandhi: The Last Phase, Vol. II (1958), p.65